IntroCSCI/colorvisionproject-tylerrodgers/README.md

 Hello, do you want to generate a color palette(y/n)?
 Y
 Okay, what number of colors do you need(2-10)?
-7
+5
 Great.
-And what do you want the file to be called? colorful.svg
+And what do you want the file/palette to be called? myPalette1

+Colors created...
+Name: myPalette1
+Colors Generated:
+#ADFF2F
+#FFA500
+#00FFFF
+#FFC0CB
+#F0FFF0
 ```

 ## C++ Guide